 When physical dependence to benzodiazepines occurs, it is likely that you will experience withdrawal symptoms when trying to quit or significantly cut back.
 Withdrawal from benzodiazepine drugs can be complicated and could possibly result in serious consequences.
 Detoxing from benzodiazepines should therefore take place in a supervised facility, where fully trained and experienced staff can ensure safety at all times.

-Benzodiazepines can be addictive drugs and so are only recommended for short-term use only.
+Benzodiazepines are addictive drugs and should therefore only be recommended for short-term use only.
 Using them longer than two to four weeks risks physical and psychological dependence.
 This tends to occur when tolerance to the effects of the medication develops.
 When this happens, higher doses of benzodiazepine are then needed to achieve the desired effects.

 Taking more medication than advised to by a medical professional or taking them for recreational purposes is classed as benzodiazepine abuse.
 If this trend continues, you are at risk of developing an addiction.
 To break the cycle of substance abuse, withdrawal from benzodiazepines is required; this typically takes place during a detox programme.